yuyatinnefeld/prometheus/PCA/exam-mock-answer.md

 13. Prometheus is a pull-based time-series database and monitoring system specifically designed for monitoring dynamic cloud-native environments.
 14. numeric time-series data point
 15. An exemplar is a specific trace representative of measurement taken in a given time interval and provides additional information about a specific data point.
+16. To gather and aggregate textual event data from a service for troubleshooting

 ### Prometheus Fundamentals (20%)
 1. promtool